Automation-Research-Team/aist_phoxi_camera/README.md

 - **output_settings.send_color_image** (type: bool) -- Publish `color/image` and `color/camera_info` if true.
 Available only for `MotionCam-3D Color`.
 - **output_settings.send_point_cloud** (type: bool) -- Publish `pointcloud` if true.
 Each pixel has its 3D coordinates with respect to the depth sensor.
 It will also be associated with an intensity/color value if `send_texture` is true, and with a 3D normal vector if `send_normal_map` is true.

 and many others concerning with capturing, point cloud processing and color processing.
-You can view them and interactively hange these values with `rqt_reconfigure`.
+You can view and interactively change these values with `rqt_reconfigure`.